-The Transforming Neighborhoods Initiative (TNI) is an effort by the County to focus on uplifting six neighborhoods in the County that face significant economic, health, public safety and educational challenges.
-The neighborhoods are presented in the maps (Figure 1 and 2 above).
-They include: Langley Park, East Riverdale/Bladensburg, Suitland/Coral Hills, Hillcrest Heights/Marlow Heights, Kentland/Palmer Park, Glassmanor/Oxon Hill, Forestville, Silver Hill, and Woodlawn/Lanham.
+The Transforming Neighborhoods Initiative (TNI) is an effort by the County to focus on uplifting neighborhoods in the county that face significant economic, health, public safety and educational challenges.
+Through this initiative the county seeks to improve the quality of life in those neighborhoods, while identifying ways to improve service delivery throughout the county for all residents.
+The designated TNI neighborhoods are presented in Figure 2, above, and consist of:

+Kentland/Palmer Park, Hillcrest Heights/Marlow Heights, Suitland/Coral Hills, Woodlawn/West Lanham Hills, Forestville, Silver Hill, Langley Park, East Riverdale/Bladensburg, and Glassmanor/Oxon Hill.